 - Bettaimbellis or Crescent betta

-- The first one is, the male betta’s mouth is a better secure environment for their babies.
+- The first one is, that the male betta’s mouth is a better secure environment for their babies.
 Also, it is an experience good cover.

 - Secondly, eggs can collect enough oxygen via the gills and mouth.
 As a result of good oxygen flow, the egg and fry development is increased.